 - In the case there's only one winding, the car will not start.

-Accumulated waste can cause the car to jerk
+Dirty engine causing the car to jerk

 As you can see by many of the options, the main causes of a car jerking are wear and dirt.
 If your car is old or has been used in particularly dirty conditions, then it is understandable the engine will become correspondingly dirty.
 However, there are some specific engine parts you should take a look at the ensure it is kept running smooth.